 |Tiong Seng Holdings (TSH) has built up a core team of senior management staff who have been working with Tiong Seng for many years, including i) Mr Colin Tan, Deputy Managing Director, Tiong Seng Contractors; ii) Ms Pauline Tan, Chief Risk Officer, TSH & Head of Legal & Contracts, TSC; iii) Mr Ken Choo, Chief Financial Officer, TSH; iv) Mr Pek Zhi Kai, General Manager (Singapore), TSCDI; v) Mr Isaac Ong, General Manager (China), TSCDI.

-The Group’s corporate governance has been strengthened with the addition of Non-Executive Directors Dr John Keung (Former CEO of Building and Control Authority), Mr Lam Siew Wah (Former Deputy CEO of BCA) and Mr Eddie Wong (Former ID of City Developments) who are industry experts within the built environment space.
+The Group’s corporate governance has been strengthened with the addition of Non-Executive Directors Dr John Keung (Former CEO of Building and Construction Authority), Mr Lam Siew Wah (Former Deputy CEO of BCA) and Mr Eddie Wong (Former ID of City Developments) who are industry experts within the built environment space.